 Unaccepted Variations (Requires New Application)

-The SFDA does not accept major changes on the registered file as a variation since they are too essential e.g. has relation with the currently accepted clinical studies.
+The SFDA does not accept major changes on the registered file as variations since they are too essential, e.g., they relate to the currently accepted clinical studies.
 Therefore, they are required to be filed in a new registration submission for an independent review.
 Examples of those changes are:

 - Changing the API with a different API.